krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 ### 2. &nbsp; Complete binary tree

-As shown in the Figure 7-5 , a "complete binary tree" has only the bottom level nodes not fully filled, and the bottom level nodes are filled as far left as possible.
+As shown in Figure 7-5, a "complete binary tree" has only the bottom level nodes not fully filled, and the bottom level nodes are filled as far left as possible.

 ![Complete binary tree](binary_tree.assets/complete_binary_tree.png){ class="animation-figure" }